 The Family Education Rights and Privacy Act (FERPA) protects the privacy of student educational records.
 This means that with very limited exceptions faculty should not discuss “educational records” with anyone but the student, even if the student is a minor.
 Educational records are defined as any record maintained by the college that can be used to personally identify a student.
 This includes files and documents in all mediums, including attendance records, tests, assignments, and grades.
 Records in sole possession of the maker (e.g., private advising notes) are not considered educational records.

 Student records may not be released to a parent (either custodial or non-custodial) of a student without the student's prior approval.
 Students can grant access by submitting approval through their My.DaytonaState.edu student portal.
 Click here for student instructions on how to grant access.
 Student information is subject to the FERPA guidelines even when the student is under age 18.

 For Faculty who are contacted about a student record:

 In conclusion, discussions about the student record with anyone other than the student should occur only with written permission and proper identification of the person, and with the student present whenever possible.
 The discussion should be limited to educational records only.
 Click here for instructions on how to look up a delegate.

-In order to preserve academic excellence and integrity, the college expects you to know, understand and comply with the Academic Integrity Policy, which prohibits academic dishonesty in any form, including, but not limited to, cheating and plagiarism.
-Grades conferred by instructors are intended to be accurate and true reflections of the coursework actually produced and submitted by you.
+To preserve academic excellence and integrity, the College expects you to know, understand and comply with the Academic Integrity Policy, which prohibits academic dishonesty in any form, including, but not limited to, cheating and plagiarism.
+Grades conferred by instructors are intended to be accurate and true reflections of the coursework produced and submitted by you.